top of page

 Having optimistically gone through this transformation first hand has enabled me to provide a holistic approach for clients who also decide to pursue a strength training approach after conservative treatments failed to address the root cause of their symptoms.

-As of February 2023 I’ve now helped dozens of neuroma clients manage their symptoms via online training and they will tell you it's the best investment they could have made.
+As of 2024 I’ve been able to help dozens of neuroma clients diminish their symptoms via online training, and they will tell you it's the best investment they could have made.

 FAQs

-What is the success rate of #SkilledStrong strength training to heal Morton's neuroma?
+What is the success rate of #SkilledStrong strength training to diminish MN symptoms?

 All clients who train at least 3 months or more see an improvement in symptoms, if not completely rid themselves of symptoms all together.
-This is because they dedicate at least 3-4 hours per week to their customized strength training program, meet with me on a weekly basis to ensure they are getting into the right positions and performing the exercises as needed, and check in with me outside our scheduled zoom calls to stay on track with their progress.
-Daily repositioning exercises are provided following the Initial Assessment to manage posture as frequently as needed.
-A custom training program consisting of 2-3 workouts per week is created for you upon signing up for Online Coaching.
+This is because they dedicate at least 3-4 hours per week to their customized strength training program in addition to meeting with me on a weekly basis to ensure their exercise form is driving the desired changes we need, and they communicate with me outside our scheduled zoom sessions to stay on track with their progress.

 How do I know which Online Coaching plan is right for me?